top of page

 • No. They might try, and they definitely can have a say on whether your new partner meets your shared children, but they cannot control who you date.
 In terms of introducing new partners to children, the general rule of thumb is to wait at least 6 months since the relationship has begun (longer is always better) and to have a relationship of seriousness/stability (you do not want to keep introducing new people to your children because that is potentially confusing for them and can be considered not in their best interests).

 • Potentially.
 It really depends on your circumstances.
 You can amicably resolve without the help of lawyers (usually you will need to sell and divide your property between yourselves), you can attend mediation, or you can solve with the help of two lawyers.
 Just because you hire lawyers does not mean that you have to go through the process of filing in Court and litigating everything.
 If both of your lawyers are solution-oriented, we can usually resolve files for you efficiently and sometimes more cost effectively than mediation.
 If you require a separation agreement, such as if one of you wants to buy the other’s share of the family property or you need it to qualify for a new mortgage, then you will each need a lawyer.
-Please book a consultation and we can review your options.

 • This is a legal requirement for separation/divorce.
 You need it to be able to properly determine support and property division.
 Even if you are saying that you do not want anything, you usually need the disclosure to be able to properly waive (give up) the claim.
 The law requires transparency.
 You will also have to exchange your financial information annually for child support purposes.